 I found this wonderful buttery, fine textured, slightly spongy (which i like) cake in acakebakesinbrooklyn.com.
 The method of preparing batter is very interesting but apparently contributes to the cake's texture.
 Although you mix the butter with the flour and not the sugar as in most butter/pound cakes, and the egg and butter ratio is quite high, the cake surprisingly turns out much lighter than you would expect.
 It has been a while since I ate a Sara Lee Pound cake but I think that the same softness and uniform crumb of Sara Lee is also found in this cake.
 I like to serve it with rasberries or strawberries and a bit of whipped cream.
-But I also love a slice by itself or with coffee or tea.
-Enjoy! - Regine
+But I also love a slice by itself or with coffee or tea; or for a picnic.
+Enjoy!

-- Bake for 1 hour or until a toothpick inserted closest to center comes out clean.
-Note this cake may only rise to 2/3 or less of pan's height.
-But that is ok.
+Bake for about 60 minutes or until a toothpick inserted closest to center comes out clean.
+Note this cake may rise to 3/4 of height of pan and then deflate to 1/2 of height of pan after you take it out of oven.
+That is ok.
+Also, some of the sugary outer edges of the cake may separate from the rest of the cake.
+That is ok too.
+Just scrape and eat it.
 Let cool for 30 minutes ideally on a cooking rack, then carefully invert onto a plate.
 Sprinkle with powdered sugar before serving.